ComponentsGuide/components_guide/lib/components_guide_web/templates/react_typescript/form-reducers.html.md

 # Reduce form boilerplate with React reducers

+In this tutorial we will create a form that validates both when it is submitted and when individual fields are defocused (aka “blurred”).

+Often in React this is done using state and event handlers for every field.
+This is difficult to scale: as you add new fields, you must add another piece of state and yet another event handler.

+Fortunately the browser has two features to help us out: `FormData` and event delegation.
+We can combine these with React’s `useReducer` hook to create a small amount of reusable code without needing a third-party library.

 ## Thinking of validation as a linear process

 We can think of validation as mapping from events to errors.